jamesmorrisstudios/Randomly-RemindMe/README.md

 # Usage
 This project requires https://github.com/morris-james/UtilitiesLibrary and https://github.com/morris-james/materialuilibrary and https://github.com/morris-james/appbaselibrary

+The dependencies are setup to upload to your local maven repository so you must build and upload each of them before building this project.

 Make sure you follow the build instructions on all the dependencies first.
 Then use Android Studio to build the project.